Klortiz/cse15l-lab-reports/lab5.md

 cp ../TestListExamples.java 'TestListExamples.java'
 ```

-After everything I need (my tester and the student submission) is in my current working directory, I proceed to compile it all, using thae stored path I created at the beginning of my script.
+After everything I need (my tester and the student submission) is in my current working directory,
+I proceed to compile it all using the `CPATH` variable I created at the beginning of my script (which stores the JUnit path used to compile and run the tests).
 ```
 javac -cp $CPATH *.java
 ```